 The definition of what might constitute a subject of public interest will depend on the circumstances of each case.
 Permitting public access to official documents, including taxation data, is designed to secure the availability of information for the purpose of enabling a debate on matters of public interest.
 Public interest relates to matters which affect the public to such an extent that it may legitimately take an interest in them, which attract its attention or which concern it to a significant degree, especially in that they affect the well-being of citizens or the life of the community.
 This is also the case with regard to matters which are capable of giving rise to considerable controversy, which concern an important social issue, or which involve a problem that the public would have an interest in being informed about.
 Public interest cannot be reduced to the public's thirst for information about the private life of others, or to an audience's wish for sensationalism or even voyeurism.
-In order to ascertain whether a publication relates to a subject
+187 In order to ascertain whether a publication relates to a subject of general importance, it is necessary to assess the publication as a whole, having regard to the context in which it appears.188

-Handbook on European data protection law, pp. 22-28.
+185 Handbook on European data protection law, pp. 22-28.
 See also Factsheet-Personal data protection, op. cit.